joernio/joern/docs/content/importing/_index.md

 ## Creating Code Property Graphs with `joern-parse`

 Code property graphs can be created from C/C++ code using `joern-parse`.
-For example, to create a code property graph for the vulnerable sample program `tarpit-c`, you can issue the following
+For example, to create a Code Property Graph for the vulnerable sample program `tarpit-c`, you can issue the following
 commands: